Proposed Rates

 The Emergency Services Levy (ESL) is a compulsory State Government levy which is forwarded to the Department of Fire and Emergency Services (DFES) to fund services such as fire and rescue services, bush fire brigades and state emergency services throughout Western Australia.

-The State Government has determined that there will be an increase between 3.48% and 5.10%.
+The State Government has determined that there will be an average increase of 32.48% in ESL for the 2025/2026 financial year.
 For further information please refer to the DFES website at or call 1300 136 099.

 Did you know?